 Provides preparation and practice in behavioral consultation and collaborative development of effective academic and behavior change programs in school and community settings.
 Prerequisites: SED 448 and 454.

-451 FACILITATING STUDENT-DIRECTED TRANSITION PLANNING
+451 FACILITATING STUDENT-DIRECTED TRANSITION PLANNING 3 sem, hrs.

 Focuses on strategies of self-determination, self-management, and student-directed activities and application to transition planning and implementation for youth with disabilities.
 Prerequisites: SED 101, 145, or 411 or equivalent.

-452 TEACHING AND SOLVING BEHAVIORAL ISSUES IN AUTISM SPECTRUM AND RELATED BEHAVIORAL DISORDERS and students.
+452 TEACHING AND SOLVING BEHAVIORAL ISSUES IN AUTISM SPECTRUM AND RELATED BEHAVIORAL DISORDERS 3 sem. hrs.

 Foundation concepts of autism spectrum and related behavioral disorders including history, identification, assessment, and analysis of interventions.
 Prerequisite: SED 448.

-453 INTERAGENCY COMMUNITY AND POSTSECONDARY SYSTEMS
+453 INTERAGENCY COMMUNITY AND POSTSECONDARY SYSTEMS 3 sem. hrs.

 Strategies for effective transition planning and collaboration between community services and schools to achieve postsecondary education outcomes for individuals with disabilities.
-Prerequisites: SED 451.
+Prerequisite: SED 451.
 454 CONSULTATION AND COLLABORATION IN SPECIAL AND GENERAL EDUCATION 3 sem. hrs.

-Provides preparation for effective consultation and collaboration between professionals, paraprofessionals, parents,

-455 FACILITATING EMPLOYMENT OUTCOMES FOR INDIVIDUALS WITH DISABILITIES
+Provides preparation for effective consultation and collaboration between professionals, paraprofessionals, parents, and students.
+455 FACILITATING EMPLOYMENT OUTCOMES FOR INDIVIDUALS WITH DISABILITIES 3 sem. hrs.

 Theory and practice related to career development, employment, and vocational models for adolescents and young adults with disabilities.
 Prerequisite: SED 451.

-457 FACILITATING SOCIAL, LEISURE, AND INDEPENDENT LIVING OUTCOMES FOR INDIVIDUALS WITH DISABILITIES 3 som bys
+457 FACILITATING SOCIAL, LEISURE, AND INDEPENDENT LIVING OUTCOMES FOR INDIVIDUALS WITH DISABILITIES 3 sem. hrs.

 Transition practices that promote successful outcomes for youth with disabilities in leisure, social, independent living, and community integration aspects of life.
 Prerequisite: SED 451.

-470 RESEARCH PRACTITIONER: MULTIPLE DISABILITIES
+470 RESEARCH PRACTITIONER: MULTIPLE DISABILITIES 3 sem. hrs.

 Practitioners as researchers with learners with multiple disabilities.
 Includes authentic assessment, curriculum development, social behavior interventions, and instructional adaptations.
 Prerequisites: SED 101, 145, or 411 or equivalent.

-471 ADDRESSING NEEDS OF LEARNERS WITH PHYSICAL DISABILITIES AND HEALTH IMPAIRMENTS sem, hrs.
+471 ADDRESSING NEEDS OF LEARNERS WITH PHYSICAL DISABILITIES AND HEALTH IMPAIRMENTS 3 sem, hrs.

 Issues, practices, and methodology in school and community-based programs for individuals with physical disabilities and health impairments.
 Prerequisites: SED 101, 145, 411 or equivalent.
+472 SYSTEMATIC INSTRUCTION FOR LEARNERS WITH MULTIPLE DISABILITIES 3 sem. hrs.